thwahatkp/async-handler/README.md

-# `async-handler`
+# `express-error-catcher`

-The `async-handler` npm package provides a convenient solution for managing async/await errors in Node.js Express applications.
+The `express-error-catcher` npm package provides a convenient solution for managing async/await errors in Node.js Express applications.
 The package is designed with simplicity in mind.
-Below are instructions on how to integrate and utilize `async-handler` in your projects.
+Below are instructions on how to integrate and utilize `express-error-catcher` in your projects.

-## Why Use `async-handler`?
+## Why Use `express-error-catcher`?

 - Elimination of the need for extensive try-catch blocks in your asynchronous code.
 - You can keep your route handlers clean and free from error-handling clutter.